rootbid/rootbid.github.io/content/writings/saving_planet_earth.md

 date: 2021-10-02T12:52:10+05:30
 draft: false
 tags:
-  - Sustainability
+  - sustainability
-  - Climate
+  - climate
-  - Humanity
+  - humanity
 ---

 Atmosphere is what allows life on Earth, it's a layer of gases surrounding the